nealcaren/academic-kickstart/content/home/roughdraft.md

 headless: true

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Rought Draft of History weight = 55  # Order that this section will appear.
+title: Rough Draft of History
+weight: 55  # Order that this section will appear.
 subtitle: A Century of US Social Movements in the News
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.